Spagettileg/reboot-pbf/README.md

 ### Navbar design
 For Desktop view only, the navbar splits into 2 areas.
 There is an analogy here where rugby posts are split into 2, but connected bya crossbar.
 Re-Boot app is the crossbar supporting the split navbar posts.
 I appreciate this analogy maybe difficult to understand for anyone not following rugby.

+The logged in user also benefits from a cart pop-over function that informs the user of the following:

+* User ID (Username)
+* GBP value of cart contents
+* Button to view detailed cart contents

 ## Information Architecture
 ### Application Framework
 Django application framework was a prerequisite in the design of this project, according to the project brief.